nxsh/Dotfiles/README.md

 ---

 ## TLP
-- Install: tlp tlp-rdw acpi-call-dkms tp-smapi-dkms
+- Install: tlp tlp-rdw acpi-call-dkms
+  - Do not install tp-smapi-dkms, it does not work with modern ThinkPads
 - [Install guide](https://linrunner.de/en/tlp/docs/tlp-linux-advanced-power-management.html#installation)
 ---